Tushar-Roy1/EventX/README.md

 ## 📌 Project Definition

 **EventX** is a full-stack event management platform designed to allow users to create, view, and manage events effortlessly.
 It features user authentication, event posting, and responsive design for both desktop and mobile users.
-Admin users can manage events and perform backend operations securely.

 ---